Are French Bulldogs Hypoallergenic Dogs? –Info for Allergy Sufferers

 Get a specialized air purifier like this LEVOIT air purifier with a HEPA (High-Efficiency Particulate Air) filter for home allergies designed to trap allergens like dander, pet hair, and lint eliminates pet odors.

-• A 45W long-life high-torque motor, a versatile 8.7" x 8.7" x 14.2" size, a 7.48 lb weight, a 141CFM CADR and up to 1095 ft² of purification area for original filter.
-Levoit Original Filter is HEPA-grade while operating in Sleep Mode, as tested by an independent lab
+- The air purifier features a 45W long-life high-torque motor, a versatile 8.7 x 8.7 x 14.2-inch size and 141CFM CADR, weighs 7.48 lbs, and can purify up to 1095 ft² with the original filter.
+The Levoit Original Filter is HEPA-grade while operating in Sleep Mode, as tested by an independent lab.

-• HIGH PERFORMANCE: Enjoy fresh air in minutes with the Core 300-P Air Purifier ( Model No.: Core 300), which has a CADR of 141 CFM/240 m³/h and can purify the air of a 1,095 ft² space once/hour (based on Levoit's Original Filters; not applicable to other replacement filters)
+- 𝐇𝐈𝐆𝐇 𝐏𝐄𝐑𝐅𝐎𝐑𝐌𝐀𝐍𝐂𝐄: Enjoy fresh air in minutes with the Core 300-P Air Purifier (Model No.: Core 300), which has a CADR of 141 CFM/240 m³/h and can purify the air of 1095-ft² spaces once per hour (based on Levoit's Original Filters; not applicable to other replacement filters).

-• OFFICIAL LEVOIT FILTERS: Search for B07RSZSYNC to find Levoit's replacement filter for Core 300-P air purifier, Model No.: Core 300.
-Levoit filters provide the best fit and filtration, while off-brand filters are unreliable and may damage the air purifier
+- 𝐆𝐄𝐍𝐔𝐈𝐍𝐄 𝐑𝐄𝐏𝐋𝐀𝐂𝐄𝐌𝐄𝐍𝐓 𝐅𝐈𝐋𝐓𝐄𝐑𝐒: For the best performance and longest lifespan, use official Levoit replacement filters.
+Levoit filters provide the best fit and filtration, while off-brand filters may be unreliable and may damage the air purifier.

-• MULTIPLE FILTER CHOICES: Choose from a variety of replacement filters to best meet your needs.
-The Toxin Absorber Filter specializes in smog, toxins, and VOCs.
-The Smoke Remover filter specializes in wildfire, smoke and etc. And the Pet Allergy Filter helps to capture pet dander and absorb unpleasant odors
+- 𝐌𝐔𝐋𝐓𝐈𝐏𝐋𝐄 𝐅𝐈𝐋𝐓𝐄𝐑 𝐂𝐇𝐎𝐈𝐂𝐄𝐒: Choose from a variety of replacement filters to best meet your needs.
+The Toxin Absorber Filter specializes in smog, toxins, and VOCs, while the Smoke Remover filter addresses smoke from wildfires, smoke, and other particulates.
+The Pet Allergy Filter captures fur and absorbs unpleasant odors.

 Frenchies are a welcome addition to any household, and it is very unfortunate that some of us might not get an opportunity to have them as companions for health reasons.
 Unfortunately, they are not a hypoallergenic dog breed and may trigger extreme reactions in sensitive people with severe allergies.